Welcome to Concordia University Chicago! Thank you for your interest in our master's programs!

 2) holding a master’s degree with a cumulative GPA below 3.0; and/or

+3) credentials/documents that raise cause for reservation for admission.
 Students admitted on probationary status must earn a 3.0 GPA in graduate course work within their first semester of enrollment to continue in the program.

 • Provisional Admission (available only to US residents and citizens)

-To be considered for Provisional Admission candidates will present credentials that generally satisfy full admission requirements, but need to satisfy additional admission requirements such as special program prerequisites.
+To be considered for provisional admission candidates will present credentials that generally satisfy full admission requirements, but need to satisfy additional admission requirements such as special program prerequisites.
 All admission requirements must be satisfied by the end of the candidate’s first semester of enrollment to continue in the program.